Summa Nachunu Irukku: Plot

-Kannan (Thaman Kumar), who has a lot of debt, comes from his village to find a job in Chennai.
+Kannan, who has a lot of debt, comes from his village to find a job in Chennai.
 There, he becomes an auto driver.
-He then saves Anjali (Vibha Natarajan), the daughter of Gautham (A. Venkatesh).
+He then saves Anjali, the daughter of Gautham.
 Gautham, also known as Dato, is a wealthy man in Malaysia.
 Kannan takes Anjali to a hospital and is mistaken by the doctors to be her husband.
 Most of the relatives and Gautham also mistake him for the husband.
 In the meantime, Anjali falls into a coma.
 Kannan cannot tell the truth because of his family's debt.
-Kannan, his friend Gunaseelan (Erode Mahesh), and his boss Chinniah (Thambi Ramaiah) take off to Malaysia along with Anjali's family.
-Appukutty (Appukutty), Gautham's cook, becomes suspicious of Kannan's identity.
-In addition to this enters Anjali's sister Ranjini (Archana Vishwanath).
+Kannan, his friend Gunaseelan, and his boss Chinniah take off to Malaysia along with Anjali's family.
+Appukutty, Gautham's cook, becomes suspicious of Kannan's identity.
+In addition to this enters Anjali's sister Ranjini.
 What transpires later forms the crux of the story.